Clifford Algebraic approach to the De Donder-Weyl Hamiltonian theory: Appendix: Multilinear Endomorphisms in

 or succinctly stated,

-where $\Delta^{J'}_{K}\equiv\delta^{j'_{1},\cdot\cdot\cdot,j'_{p'}}_{k_1,\cdot\cdot\cdot,k_q}$.
+where $\Delta^{J'}_{K}\equiv\delta^{j'_{1},\ldots,j'_{p'}}_{k_1,\ldots,k_q}$.

-Relation (\ref{gg}) or (\ref{cis}) shows that the set of $2^{2n}$ elements (\ref{gips}) of $\mathrm{G}_n$ with $p,q=0,\cdot\cdot\cdot,n$ and $j_{1}<\cdot\cdot\cdot<j_{p}$, $k_{1}<\cdot\cdot\cdot<k_{q}$, $j, k=1,\cdot\cdot\cdot,n$ are linearly independent and thus form a basis of $\mathrm{G}_n$, which has dimension $2^{2n}$.
+Relation (\ref{gg}) or (\ref{cis}) shows that the set of $2^{2n}$ elements (\ref{gips}) of $\mathrm{G}_n$ with $p,q=0,\ldots,n$ and $j_{1}<\cdots<j_{p}$, $k_{1}<\cdots<k_{q}$, $j, k=1,\ldots,n$ are linearly independent and thus form a basis of $\mathrm{G}_n$, which has dimension $2^{2n}$.

-In particular, the generators $(e_j)$ and $(e^j)$ can be retrieved from the basis elements $({}^{j_1,\cdot\cdot\cdot,j_p}\!P_{k_q,\cdot\cdot\cdot,k_1})$ by writing
+In particular, the generators $(e_j)$ and $(e^j)$ can be retrieved from the basis elements ${}^{j_1,\ldots,j_p}\!P_{k_q,\ldots,k_1}$ by writing

-which are seen to satisfy the defining relations (\ref{gn1})-(\ref{gn3}) of the $\mathrm{G}_n$ algebra according to multiplication (\ref{gg}) or (\ref{cis}).
+which are seen to satisfy the defining relations (\ref{gn1})--(\ref{gn3}) of the $\mathrm{G}_n$ algebra according to multiplication (\ref{gg}) or (\ref{cis}).
 Any element of the $\mathrm{G}_n$ algebra can be written in the basis $(^{J} P_{\overleftarrow{K}})$ as follows:

-where we can recognize the coefficients $A_{j_1,\cdot\cdot\cdot,j_p}{}^{k_1,\cdot\cdot\cdot,k_q}$ as tensor components.
-Notice that on expanding the sum, it covers different types of tensors of all possible ranks and valence up to rank $n$ including the zeroth rank, regarded as the scalars.
-The various tensors occur in the sum as mixed tensors as well as antisymmetric ones, either covariant or contravariant.
+where we can recognize the coefficients $A_{j_1,\ldots,j_p}{}^{k_1,\ldots,k_q}$ as tensor components.
+Note that, by writing all the terms of the sum explicitly there will occur all types of tensors including the zeroth rank elements regarded as the scalars, the mixed tensors and finally the antisymmetric ones, either covariant or contravariant up to rank $n$.
 The great advantage of studying the $\mathrm{G}_n$ algebra in this basis is that by using the system of multilinear projectors $\Pi_{|J|}$ we can easily project on tensor spaces of different lengths within $\mathrm{G}_n$.
-One of the most important projector is the minimal idempotent $\Pi_0=(P)$.
+One of the most important projectors is the minimal idempotent $\Pi_0=(P)$.
 It projects $\mathrm{G}_n$ onto its minimal left/right ideals.
 That is, take $\Lambda \in \mathrm{G}_n$ written in the form (\ref{egn}) and compute the product or right projection $\Lambda(\Pi_0)=\Lambda(P)$ using rules (\ref{gg}).
 The result is